 The Dalles, OR 97058

-This city was founded in 1842 at the confluence of the Willamette and Columbia rivers, near modern-day Portland.
+Established in 1829 by the Hudson's Bay Company, Oregon City is located on the Willamette River near the southern limits of Portland.
 Pioneers and American Indians widely used it as a site of trade, as well as for powering local mills.
 Today, many people enjoy the Clackamas River Trail that runs through the city, as well as Clackamette Park, one of the largest of the city's 22 parks.
-It lies at the convergence of the Willamette and Columbia Rivers.

 Historic Oregon City